← home

 Science

+I am a postdoctoral researcher at the Centro de Astrobiología (CAB) based at the European Space Astronomy Centre (ESAC) in Madrid.
 I investigate stellar multiplicity and planetary architectures, with a current emphasis on hierarchical triple systems.
 I contribute to the KOBE and CARMENES projects and lead observing proposals focused on stellar multiplicity, exoplanet detection, and stellar parameter determination from high-resolution spectroscopy.
-I develop and apply tools for large-scale data analysis and pipeline optimisation, with solid experience in Python programming.

 ADS GitHub CV